INTERNATIONAL

 There are two types of Central Authorities:

-OCSS is the U.S. Central Authority for international child support cases and has designated the Utah Department of Human Services to perform specific functions under the Convention.
+OCSS is the U.S. Central Authority for international child support cases and has designated the Utah Department of Health and Human Services to perform specific functions under the Convention.

 3.